telekom/census-income-lightgbm/README.md

 This work can be understood as a template for other projects.

+## File Description

+The scripts and notebooks should be executed in this order.

+1. `preprocess.ipynb`: download, explore and preprocess the data
-- `simple_train.py`: do hyperparameter search with Optuna
+2. `simple_train.py`: do hyperparameter search with Optuna
-- `save_train.py`: fit LightGBM on full dataset with best hyperparameter-set
+3. `save_train.py`: fit LightGBM on full dataset with best hyperparameter-set
+4. `shap_values.ipynb`: calculate and visualize shap values / feature importance

 ## Usage